A house with a pool is a luxury we cannot rave enough about!

 Tip 2: Assess Work Portfolio

 You don’t want an inexperienced builder on the job.
 Therefore, it becomes essential to look into their work portfolio and determine whether they can handle the task at hand.
-You can ask relevant questions like how they take payments or how long the construction takes, and so on.
+You can ask relevant questions like how they take payments, how long the construction takes, etc.

 Besides, you can also ask for referrals and contact people whose pools the builder has built in the last few years for honest feedback.